Unstructured-IO/unstructured/docs/source/installing.rst

 If you need to run model inferences locally, there are a few additional steps you need to take.
-The main challenge is installing ``detectron2`` for PDF layout parsing. ``detectron2`` does not officially support Windows, but it is possible to get it install on Windows.
+The main challenge is installing ``detectron2`` for PDF layout parsing. ``detectron2`` does not officially support Windows, but it is possible to get it to install on Windows.
 The installation instructions are based on the instructions LayoutParser provides `here <https://layout-parser.github.io/tutorials/installation#for-windows-users>`_.